AllenCellModeling/cookiecutter-pypackage/README.md

 ## Features
 * Uses `tox` and `pytest` for local testing
 * Builds and tests on Windows, Mac, and Ubuntu on every branch and pull request commit using GitHub Actions
-* Releases your Python Package to PyPI when your push to `stable` using GitHub Actions
+* Releases your Python Package to PyPI when you push to `stable` using GitHub Actions
 * Pre-configured to work with Sphinx and readthedocs doc generation
 * Example code samples for objects, tests, and bin scripts